 We hope to see you in Natal!

-IMPORTANT: the deadline for payment of registration fee is 1st September, 2017.
+IMPORTANT: the deadline for Abstract Submission and payment of registration fee is 1st September, 2017.

 Most of the baryonic matter in the Universe is composed of ionized or partially ionized gas permeated by magnetic fields (i.e. plasma state).
 Magnetic fields therefore play a key role in its evolution.